 For each payment notice or remittance advice, extract the claim number, patient or worker/client name, service date, item code or payment classification code, invoice number, billed amount, paid amount, rejected amount, rejection reason, EFT reference, source file, and page number.
 If the original invoice PDF is available, extract the same identifiers from that file as well so the notice row and invoice row can be compared side by side.

-A practical prompt for this workflow is: "Create one row per claim payment line.
-Extract claim number, client name, date of service, item code, invoice number, billed amount, paid amount, rejection reason, EFT reference, source file, and page number."
+A practical prompt for this workflow asks for one row per claim payment line, with the identifiers, amounts, rejection detail, EFT reference, source file, and page number kept explicit.
 With invoice data extraction for claim payment notices, the clinic can upload payment notices, remittance PDFs, and related invoice PDFs, describe the fields it needs in plain language, and export the results to Excel, CSV, or JSON.

 That structured output does not decide whether the scheme was right to reject or short-pay a line.
 It gives the bookkeeper the rows needed to match against the invoice register, check the relevant portal record, and preserve a source-file reference for review.